linkov/self-taught-cs/README.md

 - K&R C
 - C Interfaces and Implementations
 - The Haskell Road to Logic, Math and Programming
+- The Little Schemer
+- Structure and Interpretation of Computer Programs

 # Algorithms & Data Structures